 - Increase infrastructure spending as a vehicle to help stimulate the economy.
 MCC will be looking for details on projects.

 - Invest in digital infrastructure, as the need is even more evident today than ever before.
-As more employees work remotely, digital storefronts take on even greater significance, and distance learning becomes commonplace, all Manitobans need access to reliable and affordable broadband from border to border.
+As more employees work remotely, digital storefronts take on even greater importance, and distance learning becomes commonplace, all Manitobans need access to reliable and affordable broadband from border to border.

 - Increase focus on skills training and investments in programs such as work-integrated learning initiatives to ensure our current workforce can meet future needs.